 Where can I buy psyllium?

-Psyllium is available in most supermarkets, pharmacies and health food stores under the brand name Metamucil as well as a number of generic names.
+Psyllium is available in most supermarkets, pharmacies, and health food stores under the brand name Metamucil as well as several generic names.
 There are also veterinary formulations available.

 Some cats may experience bloating flatulence while taking psyllium.